 A total of ten fungi were isolated from soil samples collected from the Federal University of Agriculture, Abeokuta, Ogun State, Nigeria.
-Table 1 presents the morphological and macroscopic characteristics of the fungal isolates, including colory color, elevation, growth patterns, and the reverse side of the agar plate while plates a. to f. depict the images of the fungal isolates on the agar plates.
+Table 1 presents the morphological and macroscopic characteristics of the fungal isolates, including colony color, elevation, growth patterns, and the reverse side of the agar plate while plates a. to f. depict the images of the fungal isolates.